fkyprianou/deved-platform/content/blog/en/8-critical-soft-skills-every-developer-should-have-in-2023.md

 You can become an effective leader by trusting your team when you ask them to do something.
 Give them a chance to complete the task first before following up.
 Also, take time to understand your team's strengths and weaknesses and assign work accordingly.
 If you have someone on your team who loves documentation vs. coding, let them do it!
 It is straightforward to motivate someone if the work aligns with what they are passionate about.
 Finally, lean on others when making a decision that impacts them.
 You aren't in this alone, and selecting or delaying a decision can cause confusion.

-## Interpersonal Skill
+## Interpersonal Skills

-Interpersonal Skill is a list of abilities related to working with others.
-They typically include teamwork and intercultural fluency, such as understanding the impact of one's actions and words on others.
-A person that practices self-awareness looks to understand and shares the feelings of others and can identify and resolve disputes constructively.
-It only takes a little explaining to understand why you'd need this in the workplace!
+We use Interpersonal Skills every day when we communicate and interact with other people.
+They include skills such as listening as well as the ability to control and manage your emotions.
+It shouldn't surprise you that they tend to work well with other people and foster better relationships at home and at work.

 I'd start by "lightening up" to start working better with other people.
 While taking your job seriously, you should also know when to have fun and laugh.
 This will also help reduce burnout, which is relevant in our industry.
 I'd also suggest ways to get better at giving constructive criticism versus just saying that "it is all wrong."
 Take time to understand why they did it that way.
 Was there some information that was missing that would have helped them?
 Finally, learn to be assertive but not aggressive in your asks or comments.
 By becoming assertive, we show confidence in our asks vs. demanding.